Dortmund go into the second leg with a two-goal cushion thanks to efforts from Maximilian Beier (l.) and Serhou Guirassy (m.) in the first leg.

 Solid spine

 A steely spine within the team makes them primed to outmuscle their Italian opponents.
-Gregor Kobel has provided an ever-dependable presence behind a defence featuring the masterful Nico Schlotterbeck and a midfield in which Felix Nmecha has perfectly pulled the strings - a formidable core indeed to have over two legs.
+Gregor Kobel has provided an ever-dependable presence behind a defence featuring Mr. Consistent, Waldemar Anton, and a midfield in which Felix Nmecha has perfectly pulled the strings - a formidable core indeed to have.

 Goals galore

-Even more encouraging is the fact that Dortmund have as many as ten different Champions League scorers in the current campaign.
-Their top sources so far with three goals each are Julian Brandt, Felix Nmecha and Serhou Guirassy - who finished as joint-top scorer in last season's competition with 13 strikes.
+Even more encouraging is the fact that Dortmund have as many as 11 different Champions League scorers in the current campaign.
+Their top source so far with four goals has been none other than Guirassy, who, after finishing as joint-top scorer in last season's competition with 13 strikes, is back and firing for BVB at a crucial juncture in their campaign.

-Atalanta may just find out to their cost that the marksman is impossible to stop once he hits his stride in Europe.
+As Atalanta learned in the first leg to their detriment, it may be impossible to stop the marksman once he hits his stride in Europe.

 Watch: The best of Guirassy in 2025/26